 When building an audience, niche down every time.
-We never recommend targeting the mass market—that approach is how you end up stuck only being able to sell ads.
+We never recommend targeting the mass market — this approach is how you end up only being able to sell ads.

 Most shows are never going to be massive.
-You should assume that your show will never have more than 10,000 listeners per episode.
-In most cases, it is not going to even break 2,000 listeners.
-And that’s OK—it’s still a valuable audience.
+You should assume that your podcast will never have more than 10,000 listeners per episode.
+In most cases, it’s not even going to break 2,000 listeners.
+And that’s okay; it’s still a valuable audience.

-While a show may only have a few hundred listeners per episode, when you niche down, you can be confident that a high-value audience is tuning in.
+While a show may only have a few hundred listeners per episode, if you’ve got your niche down, you can be confident that a high-value, relevant audience is tuning in.
 It’s better to have a small number of targeted, high-value listeners than thousands of people who aren’t your target audience.

 13 Ways to Monetize a Podcast